 Our drive continues to the coastal city of Sfax where we arrrive in time for a walk though the medina.
 This is the second largest city in Tunisia; today Sfax a major commercial and manufacturing centre (mainly of olive oil, almonds, phosphates and textiles) with very little tourism.
 Inside the massive 9th century ramparts of the old walled city, is the country's finest "living and working" medina.

 On arrival we'll walk through the medina of Sfax; part of the Blacksmith's souq was featured in the film, 'The English Patient.'
-We will do a walk through the historic lanes, markets and workshops before continuing inland to El Djem (ancient Thysdrus).
+We will do a walk through the historic lanes, markets and workshops.

 Overnight in Sfax.